In This Article

 Massage therapy and healing arts schools offer polarity therapy career training through full-time, semester-long courses as well as in a series of multi-day seminars offered throughout the year.

-Relative to massage therapy, polarity therapy careers will grow at a fast rate over the course of the next decade.
-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, massage therapists can anticipate an increase in employment.
-Some reasons for the exceptional job growth in massage-oriented professions include the increasing popularity of touch therapy and natural health alternatives combined with an expanding spa and wellness industry.
+Some reasons for the job growth in massage-oriented professions include the increasing popularity of touch therapy and natural health alternatives combined with an expanding spa and wellness industry.

 |State||Median Salary||Bottom 10%||Top 10%|

-A polarity therapy career requires a deep understanding of the human energy system, physiology, bodywork and nutrition.
+As mentioned, being a practitioner of polarity therapy requires a deep understanding of the human energy system, physiology, bodywork, and the impact of nutrition.
 Additionally, you should feel comfortable working one-on-one with patients in a quiet environment and have strong communication skills.

-If you are interested in a polarity therapy career, take a closer look at polarity therapy training courses.
-Then choose the polarity therapy program that meets your personal and professional needs.
+If you are interested in becoming an RPP (registered polarity practitioner), take a closer look at polarity training courses.
+Then choose the polarity massage program that meets your personal and professional needs.